-Figure 22: (from left to right) the destruction of Atlanta which took 6 months, the destruction of Tokyo which took 3 hours, and the destruction of Hiroshima which took 1 second
+Figure 22: (from left to right) the destruction of Atlanta which took 6 months, the destruction of Tokyo which took 3 hours, and the destruction of Hiroshima which took seconds

-Bombing Warfare Theorizing:
+Aerial Bombing Theorizing:

 Japan's surrender after the nuclear raids on Hiroshima and Nagasaki seemed to vindicate the Interwar aerial warfare theorists' most optimistic views.
 Only one bomber needed to get through.
-Against this, there seemed no defense.
+Against the aerial bomber, there seemed no defense.
 The destructiveness of the bombing was unmistakable and shocking: The effect on the enemy's will to fight seemed instantaneous.
-Finally, the efficiency of nuclear city busting over previous methods (from Sherman's March to the Sea to the Tokyo firebombings) was both quantifiable and clear.
+Finally, the efficiency of nuclear city busting over previous methods (from Sherman's March to the Sea to the Tokyo fire bombings) was both quantifiable and clear.